 Enfield London Borough Council Homes

-Composite list of children's establishments run (at some time in their history) by Enfield London Borough Council.
+Children's establishments run at some time in their history by Enfield London Borough Council.

 - The Lawns, 24 Dryden Road, Bush Hill Park, Enfield†

 - Residential Nursery, 3/5 Bagshot Road, Bush Hill Park, Enfield

 - Hostel for Girls, 36 Holtwhites Hill, Enfield

 - Residential Nursery, Avenue House, 8 Bycullah Avenue, Enfield

 - Rownhams, 22 Dryden Road, Bush Hill Park, Enfield†